pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 pm.model_to_graphviz(frailty_model)
 ```

-which allows us to pull out the gender specific view on the baseline hazard.
+Fitting the above model allows us to pull out the gender specific view on the baseline hazard.
 This kind of model specification can help account for failures of the proportional hazards assumption allowing for the expression of time-varying risk induced by different levels of the covariates.
 We can also allow for shared frailty terms across groups as here in the case of allowing group effect based on the `field` of work.
 Often however this is not too distinct from including the field as a fixed effect in your model as we did above in the first CoxPH model, but here we allow that the coefficient estimates are drawn from the same distribution.
 The variance characteristics of this distribution may be of independent interest.

 The greater the variance here - the worse the base model is at capturing the observed state-transitions.
 In thinking about the evolving hazard in the context of the sorites paradox, you might argue that the greater the heterogeniety in the individual frailty terms the less well-specified model, the poorer our understanding of the state-transition in question - leading to the semantic ambiguity of when sand becomes a heap and greater uncertainty around when an employee is likely to leave.